 The Rufford Foundation is a UK registered charity which funds nature conservation projects across the developing world.
-To date the Foundation has awarded grants to over 3000 projects in 155 countries.
+To date the Foundation has awarded grants to over 5000 projects in over 150 countries.

 Through its Conference programme, the Foundation encourages the sharing of knowledge and best practice throughout the conservation world.

 Read the news from the Rufford Small Grants Foundation and supported projects.
 You can see the latest updates from projects here.

 The Rufford Foundation is having to make changes to its grant-giving process in response to the major impact of the COVID-19 pandemic.
 We thus wish to make all applicants and grantees aware of the following: